 Despite what we said before, not all newsjacking is 100% reactionary.

 We get it: you might feel too busy to stay on top of the news, or you simply don’t think your client’s digital PR needs make sense for newsjacking.
 You might be asking, “What’s the point?”
 Simply put, the pros of newsjacking far outweigh the cons.

 There are three clear benefits of newsjacking.

 It just so happened that we just published a client’s digital PR campaign that dove deep into Americans’ relationships with food delivery apps.
 Our outreach team newsjacked the article’s publicity and saw hundreds (literally) of links citing our client’s research in the onslaught of supplementary media coverage.
+Newsjacking works!

-Could the campaign have earned a successful amount of inbound coverage without newsjacking the Times article.
+Could the campaign have earned a successful amount of inbound coverage without newsjacking the Times article?
 Probably, the data was solid and interesting in and of itself.

 But would it have been as widespread?
 Probably not.
 Or in the same 2 week time period?
 Definitely not.
 This is the power of newsjacking.